~12 min read

 Ampersand works the same; CONCATENATEX iterates and joins.

-Key Insight: CONCATENATEX is DAX's TEXTJOIN equivalent.
-It iterates over a table and joins text with a delimiter -- great for creating dynamic labels in measures.
+Pro tip: CONCATENATEX is DAX's TEXTJOIN equivalent.
+It iterates over a table and joins text with a delimiter.
+Super useful for creating dynamic labels in measures.

 Excel